justsap/Sapling-Origin/README.txt

 	+ Phasing Leaves: You can move faster when phasing through leaves

-	+ Autotroph & Water: You can't eat food, however you get saturation from being in the sun or by drinking water
+	+ Autotroph & Water: Sunlight gives you saturation, drinking water gives fills hunger points, and rain gives you regeneration, but being in darkness makes you weak, and you can't eat normal foods.

-	+ Burnable: You can't handle hot biomes and fire deals more damage to you, however you can prevent it by wearing full fire protection 4 armor
+	+ Burnable: You can't handle hot biomes and fire deals more damage to you, however you can prevent it by wearing full armor set of fire protection 3 or more.

 	+ Childhood Biome: Your first spawn is always a forest biome